nesi/hpc_training/_lessons/maui-and-mahuika/01-introduction.md

 * Native access to Spectrum Scale filesystems (ideal for IO-intensive jobs)
 * Non-interactive nodes for running batch jobs, e.g., preprocessing or postprocessing of HPC jobs
 * Virtual lab nodes for interactive work with remote desktop capability
-* Some non-interactive nodes and virtual lab nodes have up to 2 Nvidia Tesla P100 GPGPUs
 * Run a full version of CentOS 7

 ##### XC50 compute nodes